securitize-io/dstoken/readme.md

 ### Other components

 - **Proxy** - The main token contract is deployed behind a proxy, using the proxy-delegate pattern.
 This allows for seamless upgrade of a deployed token in case a new protocol version is required or a problem is found.
-- **Eternal Storage** - All the operational data used by the contracts is stored using the "Eternal Storage" pattern ([ERC930](https://github.com/ethereum/EIPs/issues/930)).
-  Used correctly, this means that a any component in the system can be upgraded or replaced in a production environment, and its runtime-data will remain correct without the need of a complex migration.

 ## Roadmap and open issues